Archiv der Republik – History

 The Archiv der Republik/Zwischenarchiv has been part of the Austrian State Archives as a department in its own right since 1983.
-It is in charge of keeping those records produced by the central services of the Republic of Austria since her foundation in 1918 which were found to be of archival quality.
+It is in charge of holding records produced by the central governmental institutions of the Republic of Austria since her foundation in 1918.

-It is the only department of the Austrian State Archives which is also in charge of screening, valuing, taking over and describing contemporary records of the Austrian federal administration.
+It is the only department of the Austrian State Archives which is also in charge of evaluating, acquiring, preserving, restoring and preparing contemporary records of the Austrian federal administration.

-The contacts between the Archiv der Republik and the prolific producers of records – actually, all services of the federal government – are subject to the legal framework provided for by the Bundesarchivgesetz and its supporting regulations.
-This law also stipulates which federal services are allowed to keep archives of their own which are not within the purview of the Austrian State Archives.
+Contact between the Archiv der Republik and the federal institutions originating said records – actually, all services of the federal government – are subject to the legal framework provided by the Bundesarchivgesetz and its supporting regulations.
+This law also stipulates which federal services are allowed to maintain archives of their own not within the purview of the Austrian State Archives.

 Making a new start at the Central Archives building

-Thanks to the new archival and spatial infrastructure, the Austrian State Archives was for the first time in a position to take on larger quantities records offered by the registry producers, i.e. the central services of the Austrian federal administration, which these no longer required for ongoing administrative tasks and to place it in safekeeping according to modern principles of conservation and safety/security.
+For the first time, due to the new infrastructure, the Austrian State Archives were now in a position to take on larger quantities of records offered by the originating institutions, i.e. the central services of the Austrian federal administration, which were no longer required for ongoing administrative tasks, so they could be archived according to modern principles of conservation, safety and security.